wrex/lessons/content/page/1-triads.md

 * G&sharp;+ (1st inversion)

 Which one you call it depends on the current context.
+There is only one shape to learn on each set of three strings.
+If you move the shape up or down four frets, you are forming a different inversion of the same chord (skipping over the three different chords on the intervening frets).

 <br/>
 {{% details "Exercise 3: Augmented Triads on G/B/E" %}}